Introduction to AWS EBS

 - Flexibility for Workloads: EBS are performant to various workloads that are provided as per requirement.
 They are capable of holding critical applications with a high workload to applications with fewer workloads.

 - Easy to Use: Since they can be easily created, attached, and monitored, EBS is easy to use.
 EBS allows us to increase storage, tune performance and change the volume as per the demand.

 - Data Storage: Storing data after any operation is easily possible with the help of EBS that makes it an efficient choice.

-- Cost-Effective: Since it comes with lots of volume type options making it cost-effective for the type of data we have.
+- Cost-Effective: Since it comes with lots of volume-type options making it is cost-effective for the type of data we have.

 - AWS Integrated: It is integrated with all the services of AWS that makes easy availability under a roof, so the security, storage, networking, everything is integrated into one place.

 - Security: The Encryption and Decryption policy for EBS makes it amazingly secure over the network making the data secure.

 There are a lot more advantages to having EBS as a better choice.